oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The sync client is required to provide the ability for end users to work offline from Office 365.

-Storage and Synchronisation Design Decisions for all agencies and implementation types.
+Storage and Synchronisation Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Synchronisation client | Configured | The organisation must use the OneDrive sync client to provide an offline file capability.
 Storage Limitations | Configured | To assist the organisation in managing user data specific storage and retention limitations will be configured.

-Storage and Synchronisation Configuration applicable to all agencies and implementation types.
+Storage and Synchronisation Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---